-NASA astronaut Peggy Whitson holds the records for the most cumulative spacewalking time by a woman.
-She has been to space three times and participated in two long-term expeditions to the International Space Station.
-[Astronaut Biography: Peggy A. Whitson]
+NASA astronaut Peggy Whitson holds the record for the most cumulative spacewalking time by a woman.
+She has been to space three times and participated in three long-term expeditions to the International Space Station.

 NASA astronaut Peggy Whitson (left) waves while Russian cosmonaut Fyodor Yurchikhin (center) and NASA astronaut Jack Fischer (right) give two thumbs up during a post-landing photo shoot on Sept.
 2, 2017.
-Whitson spent 288 days in space, breaking the single-flight duration record for women in space.
-With 665 days in all, she has spent more time in space than any NASA astronaut.
-[Full Story: Astronaut Peggy Whitson Ends Record-Breaking Space Mission with Smooth Landing]
+Whitson spent 288 days in space, which set a new single-flight duration record for women in space.
+(That record was broken by NASA astronaut Christina Koch in 2019 and 2020.)
+With a total of 665 days in orbit, she has spent more cumulative time in space than any NASA astronaut.

-NASA's Peggy Whitson performed her 7th spacewalk during Expedition 50, breaking the record for most EVAs for a female astronaut.
-She has now done a total of ten spacewalks.
+NASA's Peggy Whitson performed her seventh spacewalk during Expedition 50, breaking the record for most EVAs for a female astronaut.
+She has now done a total of 10 spacewalks.

 NASA astronaut Peggy Whitson (center) poses with crewmates Shane Kimbrough of NASA (right) and Thomas Pesquet of the European Space Agency ahead of a Jan.
-13, 2017 spacewalk outside the International Space Station.
-Kimbrough and Pesquet are taking another spacewalk on March 24.
+13, 2017, spacewalk outside the International Space Station.

 Astronaut Peggy Whitson, Expedition 16 commander, dons a training version of the Extravehicular Mobility Unit (EMU) space suit prior to being submerged in the waters of the Neutral Buoyancy Laboratory near the Johnson Space Center in Houston.
 In 2003, she served as commander of the fifth NASA Extreme Environment Mission Operations (NEEMO) mission.